Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

     <li>pavf - Parameter-Based State-Action Value Function
     <li>pssvf - Parameter-Based Start State Value Function
 </ul>
-See Thesis for details on individual methods.
+See thesis for details on individual methods.

-## Other
+## Documentation
-Important bits of the Code are not yet fully documented with Docstrings.
+The Reinforcment Learning parts of the code are documented with Docstrings in the code.
+However the documentation is not yet complete.